elcorto/pass-cl/README.rst

     $ xclip -o -sel prim
     user@foo.com

+The typical workflow is thus ``pass cl foo``, go to where credentials need to be inserted (e.g. the browser), middle mouse -> login, CTRL-V -> password.

-If you have data on another line than the second or want to strip part of the line, you can use the ``-r`` flag to provide a regex matching that line.
+If you want to copy metadata from another line than the second or want to strip part of the line, you can use the ``-r`` flag to provide a regex matching that line.

 .. code-block:: sh